absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.7.0
+- Added: Model: More models are now compatible (please report non working models to us)
+- Fixed: Eye Tracking: Fixed a bug where the mouth would stay open after creating eye tracking
+- Fixed: Decimation: Fixed a bug where decimation would failed due to division by zero
+- Fixed: More bugs

 #### 0.6.0
 - Added: Model: Added support for DAZ/Poser, Blender Rigify, Sims 2, Motion Builder and 3DS Max models